nonomal/Fail2Ban-Report/README.md

 ---

+## 📄 License

+This project is licensed under the **GPLv3**.
+Feel free to use, modify and share — but please respect the license terms.

+---

 ## ⚡ Performance & Stress Test

 Fail2Ban-Report has been tested under high-load conditions to verify stability, responsiveness, and reliable synchronization across multiple servers.